 - The heart can continue to beat even after it is removed from the body.

-- The heart of females beat faster than males.
+- The heart of females beats faster than males.

 - Heartbeat can be checked by checking the pulse.
 This can be done by placing two fingers on the veins of the wrist or the side of the forehead.